Transamerica Redwood Park

 Black Bird Bookstore & Cafe

-An independent bookstore and cafe in the Outer Sunset that stocks small presses and underrepresented authors.
-Coffee from 7am, books from 9am, two blocks from Ocean Beach.
+An independent bookstore and cafe in the Outer Sunset, opened by Kathryn Grantham.
+Books from small presses and underrepresented authors.
+Cafe from 7am, bookstore from 9am.

 Love Street Vintage